nalbert9/Deep_Reinforcement_Learning/P2_Continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with training the agent!

 ### Challenge: Crawler Environment

-After you have successfully completed the project, you might like to solve the more difficult **Crawler** environment.
+Solve the more difficult **Crawler** environment.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/10624937/43851646-d899bf20-9b00-11e8-858c-29b5c2c94ccc.png " align="middle" alt="Trained Agent" width="400px"> </p>

 In this continuous control environment, the goal is to teach a creature with four legs to walk forward without falling.

 You can read more about this environment in the ML-Agents GitHub [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#crawler).
-To solve this harder task, you'll need to download a new Unity environment.  (**Note**: Udacity students should not submit a project with this new environment.)
+To solve this harder task, you'll need to download a new Unity environment.

 You need only select the environment that matches your operating system:
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Crawler/Crawler_Linux.zip)